 Our employees are familiar with the training requirements for their job, and must be trained before starting work on the farms (induction program).
-We also maintain written records of each training session, including its objectives, subjects covered, workers required to attend, materials used, frequency and duration, and a list of those who participated.
+We also maintain written records of each

 We are also good neighbors and relate in positive ways with our neighbors, surrounding communities and local interest groups.
 We periodically inform the surrounding communities, neighbors and interest groups about our activities and plans, and consult with interested parties about changes that could have potential impacts on the social and environmental well-being of surrounding communities.
 We contribute to local economic development through training and employment and try to prevent negative impacts on the areas, activities or services that are important for local populations.